HSB3119-22080296/Group-10/README.md

 **Data Analysis and Graphing**:

-1. **Heatmap**: This graph displays the correlation coefficients with a colour scale, making it easy to see which relationships are strong and which are weak:
+**1. Heatmap**: This graph displays the correlation coefficients with a colour scale, making it easy to see which relationships are strong and which are weak:

 • Red represents a strong positive correlation (close to 1).